Got a burning question?

 The Royal British Legion has been organising its own bike rides for over 20 years and covers all organisational aspects for most of our rides.

 Accommodation is in 2/3 star hotels, standards may vary but they have ensuite facilities and are comfortable.
 Where possible we will always try to keep team members in the same hotels.
-You will be sharing with another rider unless you have added the single room supplement to your registration.
+Usually, you will be sharing with another rider unless you have added the single room supplement to your registration.
 If you know someone else who is on the event you can request to share with them or we will place you with someone of the same gender and similar age.